sammyne/mastering-ethereum/chapter09-smart-contract-security/README.md

 ### Real-World Examples: GovernMental

-- **HOW**: A Reddit post (TODO: link) by etherik describes how the contract required the deletion of a large mapping in order to withdraw the ether.
+- **HOW**: A [Reddit post][GovernMental's 1100 ETH jackpot payout is stuck because it uses too much gas] by etherik describes how the contract required the deletion of a large mapping in order to withdraw the ether.

+[GovernMental's 1100 ETH jackpot payout is stuck because it uses too much gas]: https://www.reddit.com/r/ethereum/comments/4ghzhv/governmentals_1100_eth_jackpot_payout_is_stuck/

 ## Block Timestamp Manipulation